ivy-llc/ivy/docs/overview/deep_dive/function_types.rst

 Primary functions must both be specified in :mod:`ivy/functional/ivy/category_name.py` and also in each of the backend files :mod:`ivy/functional/backends/backend_name/category_name.py`.

-The function in :mod:`ivy/functional/ivy/category_name.py` includes the type hints, docstring and docstring examples (explained in more detail in the subsequent sections), but does not include an actual implementation.
+The function in :mod:`ivy/functional/ivy/category_name.py` includes the type hints, docstring, and docstring examples (explained in more detail in the subsequent sections), but does not include an actual implementation.

 Instead, in :mod:`ivy/functional/ivy/category_name.py`, primary functions simply defer to the backend-specific implementation.